Chelsea-Cheng/CD_MDD_MMP8_reproducibility/README.md

 - Scripts `01_geo_deg_ml.R` and `02_qsar_screening.py` are consolidated, annotated versions implementing the exact thresholds and workflows described in the manuscript Methods; the intermediate machine-readable outputs are provided in `data/` (Supplementary Files S1-S2, Supplementary Tables S1-S2).
 - All docking input files, grid configurations and output logs are included in `data/`.
 - Random seeds: R `set.seed(123)`; Python `random_state=42` where applicable.
+- All code and data files listed above are bundled in JCIM_reproducibility.zip at the repository root; the folder structure inside the zip matches this README.